Budapest is a city that everybody seems to love.

 The Hungarian Parliament

 From the Hold Street Market, the Hungarian Parliament is a short walk away.
-If you’d like to explore more of this iconic building, guided tours are available in multiple languages.
+If you’d like to explore more of this iconic building, guided tours are available.

 Now that you’ve seen both sides of the Danube, it’s time to get on the water.
 End the day with a Danube river cruise.

-Day 3 – the city’s glitz (and grit)
+Day 3 – see the city’s glitz (and grit)

 On your last day, go beyond the city’s castle and downtown districts to discover more of its glitz and grit.